muj-i/flutter_news_reader/README.md

 ## Project Directory Structure

-The News Read directory structure is organized as follows:
+The News Reader directory structure is organized as follows:

 ```
   flutter_news_reader/